inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 As player standing on a belt, I want to be moved as many steps as the belt is moving, so that I can get closer to my goal.

 Acceptance-criteria:
-*   If a player is standing on a belt and the belt is moving, then the player will move.
+*   If a player is standing on a belt, and the belt is moving, then the player will move.
 *   If a player is on a belt, it moves as many steps as the belt does (express or regular)

 Tasks: